RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/Analysis__ATLAS__13TeV__0LEP__139invfb_8cpp.md

             signalElectrons.push_back(e);
         // Apply electron ID selection
         ATLAS::applyLooseIDElectronSelectionR2(signalElectrons);
+        /// @todo And tight ID for high purity... used where?

         // Remove muons with dR = 0.4 of surviving |eta| < 2.8 jets
-        vector<const Particle*> signalMuons;
+        /// @note Within 0.2, discard the *jet* based on jet track vs. muon criteria... can't be done yet vector<const Particle*> signalMuons;
         for (const Particle* m : baselineMuons)
           if (all_of(signalJets, [&](const Jet* j){ return deltaR_rap(*m, *j) > min(0.4, 0.04+10/m->pT()); }))
             signalMuons.push_back(m);
+        /// @todo And tight ID for high purity... used where?

         // The subset of jets with pT > 50 GeV is used for several calculations vector<const Jet*> signalJets50;